 There are three special subclasses of Object in default Evennia - Characters, Rooms and Exits.
 The reason they are separated is because these particular object types are fundamental, something you will always need and in some cases requires some extra attention in order to be recognized by the game engine (there is nothing stopping you from redefining them though).
 In practice they are all pretty similar to the base Object.

-Characters are objects controlled by Players.
-When a new Player logs
+Characters are objects controlled by Accounts.
+When a new Account

-and the Player object is assigned to the
+created and the Account object is assigned to the

-creation, or the player will not be able to issue any commands!
-If you
+at creation, or the account will not be able to issue any commands!
+If

 mygame/typeclasses/characters.py is an empty